Updated

 Can you support our existing wealth-management software: Salesforce Financial Services Cloud, Croesus, NaviPlan, Dataphile, Conquest?

 Yes.
 We run Salesforce Financial Services Cloud, Croesus, NaviPlan, Dataphile, Conquest, and the major Canadian custodial platforms across client tenants today.
-For wealth-stack vendors we don’t touch daily, we treat them like any other line-of-business application: vendor coordination, identity integration, backup of associated data stores, performance monitoring, and inclusion in the disaster recovery plan.
-We do not require a firm to switch wealth software to work with us.
+For wealth-stack vendors we don’t touch daily, we treat them like any other line-of-business application.

 What happens to client data when an advisor leaves the firm or a book of business transfers?